 NYS: (833) NYS-4VAX (1-833-697-4829)

-Eligible Bronx resident can make appointments for vaccination at Yankee Stadium online or by calling 1-833-SomosNY.
+Eligible Bronx residents can make appointments for vaccination at Yankee Stadium online or by calling 1-833-SomosNY.

 Please follow the instructions from your vaccination site about what to bring.
 At this time the city and state recommend bringing proof of eligibility.
-For those qualifying based on employment, proof may include your Barnard ID or pay stub.
+All Barnard community members are now eligible due to age (16 and over).
+For eligibility based on age, bring a government-issued ID with your birth date.
+For those qualifying in New York based on employment, proof may include your Barnard ID or pay stub.
 This document provides instructions to set up an account on our system if you haven’t yet.
 Page 5 includes details on how to locate and print your pay stub.
 If you need additional assistance locating your pay stub through our online system please contact Human Resources.
-For eligibility based on age, bring a government-issued ID with your birth date.
-For eligibility based on existing medical conditions, please follow the instructions of the vaccination site, which may include providing a doctor's letter, medical information evidencing the condition, or a signed certification.

 For students living on campus who need proof of New York residency, take the following steps to create a PDF of your housing assignment as an address.